nickbalestra/nickbalestra.github.io/_posts/2015-10-5-ES6-Arrows-Arrays-and-Defaults.markdown

 ## Defaults

-In javascript we all rely on short-circuiting the OR operator to assign some default values to the function arguments, in case those were not definied.
+In javascript we all rely on short-circuiting the OR operator to assign some default values to the function arguments, in case those were not defined.
 ES6 come with syntax sugar for this, allowing to set defaults directly within the function signature:

 {% highlight javascript linenos %}
 var getElementsByClassName = (className,  node = document.body) => {